-6) We have disclosed to you the identity of the Region's related parties.

-- 7) We have disclosed to you all the related party relationships and transactions/balances of which we are aware. - 8) All related party relationships and transactions/balances have been appropriately accounted for and disclosed in accordance with the relevant financial reporting framework. - 9) We have no knowledge of any relationship or transaction with related parties that have not been properly accounted for, or adequately disclosed. - 10) We have provided you with all information concerning related party transactions and amounts receivable from or payable to related parties, including support for any assertion that a transaction with a related party was conducted on terms equivalent to those prevailing in an arm's-length transaction.
+- 5) We have disclosed to you the identity of the Entity's related parties. - 6) We have disclosed to you all the related party relationships and transactions/balances of which we are aware. - All related party relationships and transactions/balances have been appropriately accounted for and disclosed in accordance with the relevant financial reporting framework.